cipriancozma/cloud-aws-practitioner-clf-002/README.md

 ### AWS Availability Zones

 Each region has many availability zones.
 Each availability zone is one or more discrete data centers with redundant power, networking and connectivity.

+### IAM - Identity and Access Management

+- users are people within your organization and can be grouped
+- users or groups can be assigned JSON documents called policies